KalebGz/Zip-Zap-Boing/README.md

 Zip Zap Boing is played by _passing_ a __turn__ around a circle.
 On a player's __turn__, they have a select set of actions that they may choose from.
 - If a player wants to pass the turn to the player to their left, they point left and say Zip.
-- If they want to choose the player on their right, the point right and say Zap.
+- If they want to choose the player on their right, point right and say Zap.
 - If they want to choose the person that just pointed at them, they say Boing without pointing. (__Note__: This means a player cannot follow a Zip with a Zap, and vice versa.)
-- If a player recieves a Boing, they may not choose Boing to redirect the turn.
+- If a player receives a Boing, they may not choose Boing to redirect the turn.
 - Each time another player is selected in this way, it is their turn to quickly Zip, Zap, or Boing.
 - If a player hesitates, doesn’t respond when it is their turn, their word doesn’t match where they are pointing, or they take an improper action, then the game ends and resets.